 Learning By Doing

 Learning does not stop in the classroom.
-Each year The Theatre School produces more than 30 productions - of varying shapes and sizes - to give our students ample opportunity to synthesize what they are learning in the classroom.
+Each year The Theatre School produces more than 30 public productions of varying shapes and sizes to give our students ample opportunity to synthesize what they are learning in the classroom.
 Outside of the director of each of these productions - who is a member of the faculty, a guest artist, or a graduate directing student - every person involved in the production is a student doing what he or she is here to study.
 Students in many majors are also required to do professional internships as a bridge to their chosen career field.

 Our students learn from people who know what it is like to work in the business – because they do.
 The Theatre School has 28 full-time tenure-track faculty who are accomplished theatre professionals and continue their work while teaching our students.
 We also employ more than 60 adjunct, or part-time, faculty who are hired right out of the Chicago theatre community for their individual expertise.
 Being a professional training program, it is important to us that our faculty has a finger on the pulse of what is happening in the profession.
 You can read more about our faculty here.

 Individual.
 Intense.
 Ensemble.
 Real Experiences.